English Plural Nouns: Examples and Rules

 duck becomes ducks

 (NOTE: You do not need to add an apostrophe to signify a plural.
-If you try to, it could drastically change the meaning of the sentence!)
+Doing so could drastically change the meaning of the sentence!)

 But it’s not always this simple; for instance, what if the singular noun already ends in an ‘s’?
 What then?